 Again, he or she might want to turn away, but the urge is strong.
 And the enemy swoops in quickly to whisper, “just one more click won’t hurt anyone,” and that’s a killer.
 Again, remember the neurology lesson above.

 For anyone who has battled against this addiction, they can attest to the paralyzing urge to keep clicking.

 3. The measures I have in place are good enough.

 With guilt in her voice, Julie admitted that when they purchased a new computer last December, they didn’t take the step to install any accountability or filtering on the device.
 This was a crushing realization for her–that mom and dad were mostly to blame for Jason’s discoveries.

 There is no such thing as passive parenting in the digital age.
 Open windows to the internet must be guarded.
 Covenant Eyes is an internet guard that can help create an internet-safer home.

 This has never been entirely true, but it is increasingly more false in the digital age.
 As more boys learn from porn that girls are sexual objects to be conquered, girls are responding by becoming more like the porn they see so that boys will “like” and notice them.

 Google never rests, and so neither can we!
 In the digital age, parents must be observant, engaged, and informed.
 We can teach our kids how to use technology wisely, but it takes hard work.
 You can do it!
-Download Parenting the Internet Generation today to take an important step to parenting well in the digital age.
+Download Equipped: Raising Godly Digital Natives today to take an important step to parenting well in the digital age.